confidential-containers/confidential-containers/guides/eaa_verdictd.md

 # EAA Verdictd Guide

+**EAA/Verdictd support has been deprecated in Confidential Containers**

 EAA is used to perform attestation at runtime and provide guest with confidential resources such as keys.
 It is based on [rats-tls](https://github.com/inclavare-containers/rats-tls).